handracs2007/sites/blog/hotspotopenj9/index.md

 #### Docker containers
 The application will be deployed in a Docker container.
 I am using images from the adoptopenjdk that can easily be pulled from the Docker hub.

-Below is the dockerfile for my application based on Hotspot JVM.
+Below is the Dockerfile for my application based on Hotspot JVM.

 ```
 FROM adoptopenjdk:11-jre-hotspot